aysavs/COVID-19/README.md

 ## Contact

-For questions regarding the project, please contact [Your Email Address].
+For questions regarding the project, please contact